kashimAstro/ofxGPIO/README.md

 A small library in C++ for the use of GPIO raspberrypi (A/B/2/3/Zero) orangepi (one/zero/plus) this library is compatible with the toolkit for creative coding <a href="http://openframeworks.cc/">Openframeworks</a>.
-Interface GPIO: SPI (Serial Peripheral Interface), I2C (Inter Integrated Circuit), IO Pin read/write.Recently added a small class "Zenity" to draw faster gui for the control of your projects and support for bcm2835.<br>
+Interface GPIO: SPI (Serial Peripheral Interface), I2C (Inter Integrated Circuit), IO Pin read/write.
+Recently added a small class "Zenity" to draw faster gui for the control of your projects and support for bcm2835.<br>

 <b><a href="http://www.ziggurats.net/port.php?port=ofxGPIO" target="_blank">Documentation</a></b>